Marcus-Sarcina/sarcina_ml_strategy/README.md

 > In the second place, narrow job roles and the systematic underutilization of full-time workers described above mean that in order to conduct a certain business at a certain scale, an employer has to take on and manage a larger body of full-time workers than they can beneficially employ at any given moment.
 The "Span of Control" problem means that the layers of management necessary to coordinate an organization grows as a consequence of headcount, whether or not those employees are actively contributing to the value-generating processes of the business.

-> Companies in our economy are larger, more bloated, and less efficient than they ought to be in large part because the culture of full-time permanent employment imposes additional administrative and managerial overhead which is not implicit in those companies' domains or business models.
+> Companies in our economy are larger, more bloated, and less efficient than they ought to be in large part because the culture of full-time permanent employment imposes additional administrative and managerial overhead which is not inherent in those companies' domains or business models.
 #### **Solution:**
 > With a standardised, low-friction employment protocol like Sarcina, it will be possible to streamline companies according to their core business activities, with managers allocated funds to hire workers as needed on a minute-by-minute or task-by-task basis.
 While this will not increase a manager's attentional resources or span of control, it will be possible to maximise the useful output generated within that span.
 Furthermore, Sarcina automates many of the human resource management, payroll, and accounting functions for which companies currently maintain seperate support departments or pay for expensive SAAS solutions.
 Use of the Sarcina Registry to find and hire workers can reduce the latency from identifying a labor need to getting a qualified worker on-task from months to minutes.